 Corporate backers are wary of spending cash yet understand the value of “entertaining and the mix-and-mingle,” Mattson said.

 Jay Johnson said events like the Meridian Ball offer a chance at “public and private diplomacy,” especially for a company like his with an international presence.
 “It’s money well spent.
 It’s an investment.”

 Chevron Corp.
-(CVX), FedEx Corp., and PricewaterhouseCoopers LLP are sponsoring the PEN/Faulkner Gala tonight which will endow the PEN/Faulkner Prize for Fiction and the Writers in Schools program.
+(CVX:US), FedEx Corp., and PricewaterhouseCoopers LLP are sponsoring the PEN/Faulkner Gala tonight which will endow the PEN/Faulkner Prize for Fiction and the Writers in Schools program.
 Coca-Cola Co.
-(KO), SunTrust Foundation and Northern Trust Corp.
-(NTRS) are among the supporters of the National Museum of Women in the Arts, which will celebrate its 25th Anniversary Fall Benefit with Melissa Etheridge on Nov.
+(KO:US), SunTrust Foundation and Northern Trust Corp.
+(NTRS:US) are among the supporters of the National Museum of Women in the Arts, which will celebrate its 25th Anniversary Fall Benefit with Melissa Etheridge on Nov.
 4.

 “It is tough and a challenge to get sponsors this year,” Shamim Jawad, the founder of the Ayenda Foundation, wrote in an e-mail.
 Jawad, the wife of former Afghan Ambassador Said Jawad, is trying to wrangle donors a month before the foundation’s dinner, which raises money for Afghan children.
 It will be held on Oct.
 10 at the home of British Ambassador Peter Westmacott.

 “From my past experience, everything comes together in the last three weeks before the event,” she said